peace098beat/Facebook-AutoLikeConsole/README.md

-# FiFBLikeLikeLike
+# LikeLikeLike

-FiFBLikeLikeLike is Auto Liki click in facebook.
+LikeLikeLike is Auto Like click in facebook.

 ## Description